misiektoja/psn_monitor/docs/usage.md

 psn_monitor <psn_user_id> --status-file ~/psn/last_status.json
 ```

 The status file is written through a temporary file in the same directory, so an interrupted run cannot leave a half-written file behind.
+A saved timestamp more than five minutes ahead of the machine clock is not used as history: the run warns, keeps the saved status and starts timing it again.

 ## Startup Summary